exercism/website-copy/pages/faqs.md

 ## Exercism Command-line Client FAQs

+### I can't test my code!
+What should I do?

+To test your code using the 'dotnet test' command, you need to have the dotnet Core SDK installed.
+You can download it [here](https://dotnet.microsoft.com/download)

 ### I can't submit!
 What should I do?

 The new site has a brand new command-line client, and also needs some extra metadata for your exercise.
 Read about how to [upgrade your command-line client and migrate your solutions for the new site](/cli-v1-to-v2).